expo/expo/docs/pages/guides/config-plugins.md

 }
 ```

-If you run `expo prebuild`, the `mods` will be compiled, and the native files be changed!
-The changes won't take effect until you rebuild the native project, eg: with Xcode.
-If you're using config plugins in a managed app, they will be applied during the prebuild phase on `eas build`.
+If you run `npx expo prebuild`, the `mods` will be compiled, and the native files will be changed.
+The changes won't take effect until you recompile the native project.

 For instance, if you add a plugin that adds permission messages to your app, the app will need to be rebuilt.

 And that's it!
-Now you're using Config plugins.
+Now you're using config plugins.
 No more having to interact with the native projects!

 > Check out all the different ways you can import `plugins`: [plugin module resolution](#plugin-module-resolution)